faridEsnaashari/twitter/README.md

         ```javascript
         {
+            status: 404,
+            success: false,
-            message: "code invalid"
+            message: "code is invalid"
         }
         ```

 ***

-- Status code: 404
+- Status code: 500
-    - description: If the phonenumber not found, you get a response like this:
+    - description: If same phonenumber or national_id_number already exists in database, you get a response like this:
     - body:

         ```javascript
         {
+            status: <Integer>,
+            success: <Boolean>,
             message: <String>
         }
         ```